Adolf Grünbaum: Life and career

-Grünbaum was Jewish.
 He died in November 2018 at the age of 95.

 Philosophical work

 Grünbaum was the author of nearly 400 articles and book chapters as well as books on space-time and the critique of psychoanalysis.
 He is often viewed as part of the American brand of logical empiricism, associated especially with Hans Reichenbach.

 Grünbaum did not embrace the prevailing — especially among physical scientists — Popperian philosophy of science, leading to some notoriety in the 1960s after he was ridiculed in print by the physicist Richard Feynman.
 A much-quoted exchange followed Grünbaum's neo-Leibnizian suggestion that the flow of time might be an illusion only in conscious entities, in which Feynman asked whether dogs, then cockroaches, were sufficiently conscious entities.
 Reportedly as a mark of further disdain, Feynman refused to let his name be printed, becoming instead the easily recognizable "Mr. X".

 Some 40 years later, writer Jim Holt would characterize Grünbaum as, in the 1950s, "the foremost thinker about the subtleties of space and time," and as, by the 2000s, "arguably the greatest living philosopher of science."
 Holt portrays a rationalist Grünbaum who rejects any hint of mysteriousness in the cosmos (a "great rejector").